reubeno/brush/README.md

 ## About

-`brush` (**B**o(u)rn(e) **RU**sty **SH**ell) is a shell with goals of compatibility with the [POSIX Shell specification](https://pubs.opengroup.org/onlinepubs/9699919799/utilities/V3_chap02.html) and [bash](https://www.gnu.org/software/bash/).
+`brush` (**B**o(u)rn(e) **RU**sty **SH**ell) is a [POSIX-](https://pubs.opengroup.org/onlinepubs/9699919799/utilities/V3_chap02.html) and [bash-](https://www.gnu.org/software/bash/)compatible shell,
-It's primarily built for use on Linux, with experimental builds now available for Windows and MacOS.
+implemented in Rust.
+It's built and tested on Linux and macOS, with experimental support on Windows.
+(Its Linux build is fully supported running on Windows via WSL.)

 ![screenshot](./docs/extras/brush-screenshot.png)

-`brush` is functional for interactive use as a daily driver.
-It can execute most `sh` and `bash` scripts we've encountered, but still a work in progress with known limitations.
-Given this, we do not yet recommend using it in production scenarios due to the risk that it may not behave identically to your existing stable shell.
+`brush` is functional for interactive use as a daily driver!
+It can execute most `sh` and `bash` scripts we've encountered, but has known limitations we're iteratively working to address.
+Out of an abundance of caution, we do not yet recommend using it in production scenarios due to the risk that it may not behave identically to your existing stable shell.
 (If you do find any behavioral differences, though, please report them with an issue!)

 Contributions and feedback of all kinds are welcome!
 For more guidance, please consult our [contribution guidelines](CONTRIBUTING.md).
 For more technical details, please consult the [documentation](docs/README.md) in this repo.

 This project was originally borne out of curiosity and a desire to learn.
-If it proves over time to be interesting or useful, then that's a bonus :).
+If it proves over time to be useful, then that's a bonus :).

 ### License